RTBHOUSE/techblog/_posts/2021-11-24-L2-EVPN-to-L3-concept-part1.markdown

 ## Bare-metal switches: [Cumuls Linux](https://www.nvidia.com/en-us/networking/ethernet-switching/cumulus-linux/) + CLAG/MLAG

-In 2015, we deployed first racks where network was based on bare metal switches [Supermicro SSE-X3648R](https://www.supermicro.com/en/products/accessories/networking/sse-x3648s.php) with Cumulus Linux as [NOS](https://en.wikipedia.org/wiki/Network_operating_system), and connected them to existing Brocade stack using 4x10Gbps LACP uplink.
+In 2015, we deployed first racks where network was based on bare metal [Supermicro SSE-X3648R](https://www.supermicro.com/en/products/accessories/networking/sse-x3648s.php) switches with Cumulus Linux as [NOS](https://en.wikipedia.org/wiki/Network_operating_system), and connected them to the existing Brocade stack using 4x10Gbps LACP uplink.
 At that time bare metal switch concept, DAC cables were emerging technologies and Cumulus Linux was very immature.
-We spammed Cumlus support with bug raports.
+We spammed Cumlus support with bug reports.
 Despite that, we achieved the majority of our goals:

   - new 10Gpbs infrastructure/network cost increase vs old 1Gbps was minimal due to relatively inexpensive hardware